zhengjunyao-work/arc24/docs/modeling/Iteration_12_grid_representation.md

 ## Goal

-Can I improve the accuracy of the models by using a better grid representation and better prompts?
+Can I improve the accuracy of the models by using a better grid representation?

 ## Motivation